 Hip2Save may earn a small commission at no extra cost to you via trusted partners and affiliate links in this post.
 Prices and availability are accurate as of time posted.
 Read our full disclosure policy here.

 Get in the fall DIY spirit!🍁

-I am so happy that readers like Christine are sharing how they make their OWN signs that look just as good, if not better, than the overpriced sings from the store.
-You have given my home and I hope Christine!
-Check out her story…
+I am so happy that this week’s Happy Friday reader Christine is sharing how she makes her OWN signs that look just as good, if not better, than the overpriced signs from the store!

 Thank you, Christine, for sharing your tips with us on how to make high-end decor without breaking the bank!
 Your signs look so professional and clean, and the personalized touch is priceless!
+The photo of the sign with the adorable pup is a sign Christine made for her friend – how sweet!
 And how smart was it to ask Home Depot for any extra wood for FREE?
 So awesome!

-Check out Lina’s DIY sign that Christine referenced in her post here!
+Don’t forget to check out Lina’s DIY sign that Christine referenced in her post!

 Do you have a funny, “Hip”, or unique tip to share?!
 Fill out our Happy Friday form!
 Every Friday, we post one submission by a Hip2Save reader (view past submissions) that gives us a glimpse into their frugal lifestyle or simply makes us smile.
 For the best odds of having your submission picked, check out our Happy Friday tips post!